Brufen Pain (Ibuprofen)

 Dosage Instructions

-Adults and children from 12 years: Take one tablet every 4 to 6 hours as necessary.
-Do not take more than 3 tablets in 24 hours.
+Adults and children over 12 years can take one tablet every 4 to 6 hours as needed, without exceeding 3 tablets in a 24-hour period.
 Do not give to children under 12.
-Do not use for more than 3 days at a time unless advised by a doctor.

-Important: Do not exceed the recommended dose.
-Excessive use can be harmful and increase the risk of heart attack, stroke, or liver damage.
+Important: Exceeding the recommended dosage can be harmful and increase the risk of serious health issues.

 Available Tablet Strengths